The most beautiful libraries in the Netherlands

 Public Library Eemland - Amersfoort

 Located in Amersfoort, Het Eemhuis was designed by Neutelings Riedijk Architecten, an architecture firm based in Rotterdam.
 It opened in 2014 and houses four different cultural organisations; Public Library Eemland, Archief Eemland, Scholen in de Kunst and Kunsthal KAdE.
-The library measures over 5500 m2.
-The “reading room” in the central area consists of eight “terraces”.
+The library measures over 5.500 square metres, with the “reading room” in the central area consisting of eight “terraces”.

 Boekenberg Spijkenisse - Spijkenisse